 History of the Democracy for Sale project

-The Democracy for Sale project began as an initiative of Greens Senator Lee Rhiannon.
-In 2002 Lee’s office began a small research project to classify the top political donor companies by sector to analyse what influence donations were having on the political process and to better inform the public of the relationships between political parties and their donors.
+The Democracy for Sale project began as an initiative of former Greens Senator Lee Rhiannon.
+In 2002 Lee’s office began a small research project to create a easily searchable database to identify donors and analyse what influence donations were having on the political process.

 This website has proved to be an invaluable tool for journalists, community groups and concerned individuals wanting to highlight the impact of political donations on the democratic process.

 This site and project is managed by Greens spokesperson for democracy, Senator Larissa Waters.

 A big thank you to volunteers

 Many volunteers and staff have put in thousands of hours work on this project including Susie Gemmell, Alison Orme, Jemma Bailey, James Bourne, Linda Wilhelm, Richard Morrell, Norman Thompson, Ben Raue, Anne MacArthur, Brett Smith, Corey Birtles, Daryl Davies, Elaine Johnson, George Carrard, Jake Chivers, Lyndal Halliday, Marc Rerceretnam, Michelle Loh, Paul Gross, Stefan Jarnason, Susan Meyer, Liam McGillicuddy, Helen McCuthcheon, Brendan Manning, Bjorn Wallin, Maddy Williams, Rene Ribic, Ben Moroney, Declan Watson, Vanamali Hermans, Brendan Wylie, Georgia Delgado, Hira Fatima, and Ryan Leyden.
 Without the commitment and enthusiasm of these people who so generously donated their expertise and time, this important project could never have come to fruition.